“Charged $658 for Fold 6 inner screen replacement?”

 I mean, sure, we can all say “yeah, high-end models cost more to repair, foldables are complicated, the tech is advanced…”.
 But it does make you think a little about how expensive all these repairs can get.

 Think about it.
-A Samsung Fold costs around $2000.
-If something happens, like the scenario above, you’re suddenly looking at: $2000 + $658 = $2,658.
+A 17 Pro or Pro Max from Apple costs between $1100 - $1200.
+If something happens, like the scenario above, you’re suddenly looking up to $800 repair cost on a $1200 phone.
 For one phone and one repair.

 Every time there’s a sale, we all get the urge to upgrade our phones.
 But are we really saving anything if one repair makes us pay for the device all over again?

-So let’s walk through every type of warranty, one by one, for all the “Final Destination” moments your phone might pull.
+So, let’s walk through every type of warranty, one by one, for all the “Final Destination” moments your phone might pull.

 A cell phone warranty only covers issues with the phone itself.
 You know those moments when something stops working and you’re like, “Yeah… I didn’t even drop it, what is this?”
-That’s warranty territory; internal defects, mechanical failures, or electrical problems that just happen on their own.
+That’s warranty territory - internal defects, mechanical failures, or electrical problems that just happen on their own.

 This includes your manufacturer’s warranty, an extended warranty, and accidental damage warranty, each covering a different piece of the “repair” puzzle.